What earbuds can you get for $30 today? Discover the best wired and wireless options.

 The Best Earbuds under 30 Dollars

-Amazing cheap earbuds with wooden casing and melodic sound.
+Amazing cheap earbuds with wooden casing and high-fidelity sound.

-We put the Symphonized NRG 3.0 on top of our list, because they are stylish, work exceptionally well and are the best overall you can get for less than $30.
+Symphonized NRG 3.0 are our top earbuds with a headphone jack, because they are stylish, work exceptionally well, and are the top pick for wired headphones.